-- Teachers often request videos to enhance teaching units.
+- □ Teachers often request videos to enhance teaching units.
 A sign-up form is helpful for organizing time and channels on the ITV system.
-A sample is in the Appen-dix"Forms" section of the book. - EncourageMake sure teachers to adhere to copyright laws and school policies concerning viewing of videos.
-School Board Policy 3.52 - □ A Request For Use Offor Use of Educational Media fFrom Outside Sources form must accompany any video that is not from the PDC or your schools' library. - □ Teachers must have a Parent Permission Form on file to show any PG or PG13 video in their class. - Teachers should sign the Copyright and Educational Media Policy Agreement annually. - Library media specialists need to remind all teachers to preview all videos before showing. - You can legally show copyrighted entertainment movies in your K-12 school, without risking copyright infringement, if you have a Public Performance Site License from companies such as Movie Licensing USA.
+A sample is in the Appendix. - Encourage teachers to adhere to copyright laws and school policies concerning viewing of videos.
+School Board Policy 3.52 - A Request for Use of Educational Media from Outside Sources form must accompany any video that is not from the PDC or your schools' library. - Teachers must have a Parent Permission Form on file to show any PG or PG13 video in their class. - Teachers should sign the Copyright and Educational Media Policy Agreement annually. - Library media specialists need to remind all teachers to preview all videos before showing. - □ You can legally show copyrighted entertainment movies in your K-12 school, without risking copyright infringement, if you have a Public Performance Site License from companies such as Movie Licensing USA.